dattanirjhar/dattanirjhar/README.md

 # 💫 About Me:
-### Wielding Python and algorithms to explore the frontiers of machine perception and adversarial AI.
-Fascinated by what makes systems intelligent, and what makes them vulnerable.
+### I teach machines how to see, think, and deceive, then I architect the systems to defend against them.
+My work lives at the adversarial intersection of AI, robotics, and cybersecurity.

 ## 🌐 Socials: